Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Alina&Calin_biserica121

-There’s usually just one or two priests for the ceremony, we got five.
-All I can remember though is that is sounded nice when they sang.
+There can be just one priest at the ceremony, but we got five.
+All I can remember, though, is that it sounded nice when they sang.

 Alina&Calin_biserica145